The Jewish New Testament

 A variety of Jewish groups existed in the first century, some of which are mentioned in the Besekh.
 The diversity of these groups indicate that there was not one Judaism but many Judaisms during that time.
 There were five main categories of Jews: traditional Judean Jews (John 2:13; Acts 6:1), Hellenized Jews (Acts 6:1; 9:29; 11:20), Hellenistic Jews (John 7:35; 12:20; Acts 14:1-2; 16:1; 18:4; 19:10, 17; 20:21; 21:28; Rom 1:16), Samaritan Jews (John 4:12; Acts 8:5) and Ascetic Jews (Acts 19:1-4; Rom 14:2; Col 2:8-18; 1Tim 4:1-5).
 I use "Judean" as an adjective of character rather than place of birth, because their tenets of religion were derived from the great Judean Sages and governed by the Sanhedrin in Judea.
 For a detailed discussion of these groups see my article The Apostolic Community.

-The apostolic narratives also mention various Jewish parties committed to a particular religious and/or political ideology: Pharisees (Matt 3:7), Sadducees (Matt 3:7), Herodians (Matt 22:16), and Zealots (Matt 10:4).
+The apostolic narratives also mention various Jewish parties committed to a particular religious and/or political ideology: Pharisees (Matt 3:7), Sadducees (Matt 3:7), Herodians (Matt 22:16), Zealots (Matt 10:4) and Hellenists (John 7:15; 12:20).
 While the Essenes are not mentioned by name, there are allusions to their teachings (Matt 5:43-47; 8:10-12; 13:38).
 The first century Jewish historian Josephus identifies the Pharisees, Sadducees, Essenes and Zealots as the four principal parties of that time (Antiquities, XVIII, 1:1-6).

 The Pharisees, a lay movement, developed and adhered to traditions (so-called Oral Torah) intended to fulfill Torah obligations.
 They believed in the resurrection and in immortality.
 The Sadducees were aristocratic and generally held power in the Temple and the Sanhedrin.
 They did not accept the Pharisaic traditions.
 They did not believe in the resurrection or the immortality of the soul.
 The Essenes shared many common beliefs and practices with the Pharisees.
 However, they lived principally in self-contained communities.
 They did not offer sacrifices at the Temple or go to the festivals at Jerusalem since they regarded the Sadducean priesthood to be corrupt.
 Many scholars believe that Yochanan the Immerser was influenced by their theology.
 It is very possible that Simeon in Luke 2:25 was an Essene.